 At the end of ten minutes the temperature should read 212F.
-If it’s lower or higher, make note of how much it is off so that you can factor that in while you’re making the caramels.
+If it’s lower or higher, make note of how much it’s off so that you can factor that in while you’re making the caramels.
 For example, if it’s ten degrees too high and the recipe calls for the caramel to reach 240F, you’ll know that your caramels are done when the thermometer reads 230F.

 - To cut, score the top with squares to make it easy to figure out exactly where to place your knife.

 - Next, fill a jar with hot water and place the knife inside – I use a butcher knife.
-Once the knife has warmed for about fifteen seconds, remove and dry it, then run it through a stick of butter to grease both sides before cutting.
+Once the knife has warmed for about fifteen seconds, remove and dry it, then run it through a stick of butter (or some coconut oil) to grease both sides before cutting.
 Cut the first strip you've marked and then continue with the other sections, cleaning and reheating the knife as necessary.